grantj-re3/FlindersDSpace-misc/README.md

 - *show_version.sh* shows the version of DSpace which generated the web page at the specified URL.

+- *url_timout.sh* attempts to access a list of URLs.
+It sends a failure notification email if any accesses fail, otherwise no email is sent.

 - *user_activity.sh* extracts user event information (ie. login, failed_login
   and autoregister) from one or more dspace.log.YYYY-MM-DD log files.